E06.0 Policies on Faculty Rank and Promotion

 V. Non-Tenure-Track Faculty: Lecturer Ranks and Responsibility

-Lecturers substantially contribute to the university’s mission either by teaching or by some combination of teaching and service.
+Lecturers contribute substantially to the university’s mission either by teaching or by some combination of teaching and service.
 Each faculty member appointed to these ranks is expected to participate in service activities appropriate to their rank.

 Although the overall direction of the department shall be the responsibility of tenure-track faculty, the non-tenure-track faculty play a valuable role in the teaching and service missions of the department.
 The input of non-tenure-track faculty may be solicited on any aspect of departmental business, however, they shall not cast a vote in decisions regarding the hiring, reappointment, promotion, and tenure of tenure-track faculty.